JSON-RPC Endpoints

 sbch_getTransactionReceipt

-Parameters: same as eth_getTransactionReceipt
+Parameters: same as eth_getTransactionReceiptarrow-up-right

 Each object in internalTransactions array contains the following fields: